Fraczdev/CookieCuttr/readme.md

 - Lets you decide *before* you start reading whether now is the moment, instead of scrolling to gauge length.

 ### 3. Reading marker
 - Provides three named marker slots.
-Place a slot, then click the page to save its URL and scroll position.
+Place a slot, then click anywhere on the page to save its URL and scroll position.
+- Each slot can store an optional timestamp, which is useful for video pages or media articles.
-- Restores a saved position later from that slot when you return to the matching page.
+- Restores a saved position later, even if the original tab was closed.
+CookieCuttr finds the matching tab or opens the page again.

 ### 4. Stats + control popup
 - Click the toolbar icon to see how many banners have been auto-skipped, how many reading badges have been shown, and an estimated time saved.